A land and waterborne summer adventure to Japan's most southerly reaches.>

 Day 5 Iriomote

-Kayaks are the only way to access the mangroves and jungle here.
-Today, we gently wend our way along quiet rivers surrounded on all sides by verdant mangrove forests.
-Ahead of us we spy a towering waterfall.
-After mooring our boats at a trailhead, we take a path that leads us through the jungle to Pinaisala-no-taki, waterfalls that are the highest in the Okinawa island chain.
-We stop here to enjoy the atmosphere aside the waterfalls’ plunge pool and for a picnic lunch, which is conjured up by our local guide.
-A dip in the cool waters is a great refresher before we set off again along the jungle to climb to the top of the waterfalls.
-Eventually, we retrace our steps to the kayaks for our return journey through the mangroves before transferring by vehicle to our accommodation.
+On reaching the trailhead, we put on our trekking shoes to follow a path through the jungle to our destination, which are the highest waterfalls in the Okinawa island chain.
+We soak up the wonderful scenery here while cooling off in the plunge pool and enjoying a picnic lunch, which is conjured up by our local guide.
+A dip in the cool waters is a great refresher before we set off again through the jungle to climb to the top of the waterfalls.
+Eventually, we retrace our steps to the kayaks for our return journey through the mangroves before transferring to our accommodation.

 Meals: Breakfast, lunch, & dinner provided.